multiversx/mx-docs/docs/developers/reproducible-contract-builds.md

 1. To start with the verification process, we need to first deploy the smart contract.
 For deploying contracts have a look here: https://docs.multiversx.com/sdk-and-tools/sdk-py/smart-contract-interactions/#deploy--upgrade.
 2. Upon deploying, the output will not only provide information such as the transaction hash and data, but also the address of the newly deployed contract.
 3. Before deployment, it must be built deterministically as described [above](/developers/reproducible-contract-builds#how-to-run-a-reproducible-build-using-mxpy).
-4. The command you have to use is:
+4. In order to verify your contract the command you have to use is:

 ```
 mxpy --verbose contract verify "erd1qqqqqqqqqqqqqpgq6u07hhkfsvuk5aae92g549s6pc2s9ycq0dps368jr5" --packaged-src=./output-docker/contract/contract-0.0.0.source.json --verifier-url="https://play-api.multiversx.com" --docker-image="multiversx/sdk-rust-contract-builder:v4.1.1"  --pem=contract-owner.pem